CommissarSilver/TraWiC/README.md

 ```

 ## 5 - Fine-tune Mistral and Llama-2
-In order ofinetune these models you need to have the pre-trained models.
+In order to finetune these models you need to have the pre-trained models.
 You can download them from the [HuggingFace Model Hub - Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1) and [HuggingFace Model Hub - Llama2](https://huggingface.co/meta-llama/Llama-2-7b) respectively.
 Both can be downloaded locally using the `download_model_local.py`.

 After downloading the models, run the following command to automatically download the repositories used in our study:
 ```bash